 Simply put, this means that the Hyaluronic Acid is not responsible for any malformations or permanent changes of the facial features because:

-it can be easily removed anytime from the human body with the help of the antidote Hyaluronidase.
+- it can be easily removed anytime from the human body with the help of the antidote Active substance.

 It should be also mentioned that the proper injection techniques are crucial for the avoidance of any side effects or complications.

 In order to achieve a pleasant result without having any side effects, the doctor needs to have an in-depth knowledge of the tissue anatomy and a thorough understanding of the properties of this medicine.

 How long do the results of the injectable Hyaluronic Acid last?

 The life expectancy of the Hyaluronic Acid implants ranges from 8 to 16 months.

 Practically speaking the Hyaluronic acid is absorbed at about 15% to 30% within the first year.
 This means that it does not disappear after one year of its application, but it remains stable at about 85%-70%.
 All we have to do is to refill the quantity of the Hyaluronic Acid, which has been absorbed, in order to maintain a successful result.